Website Manager

 • League-issued jersey, pants, belt, socks, and hat

 • Footwear: Molded cleats or athletic sneakers.
-Metal cleats are only allowed in Juniors
+Metal cleats are allowed only in Juniors.

 Pitcher's Attire